Does Paying Rent Build Your Credit?

 If you sign up to have your monthly rental payment reported to credit bureaus, your rental payment history can boost your credit score if you make your rent payments on time.
 However, paying rent late can lower your credit score if your landlord reports the payments.

 If you’re not confident that you can make a timely payment every month, it may be better not to ask your landlord to report your rent payments to a credit bureau.
-A late payment is one of the biggest factors that can hurt your credit score, so if you’re trying to build credit, you should be sure any reported monthly payment will be on time.
+A late payment is one of the biggest factors that can hurt your credit score, so if you’re trying to build credit, you should be sure any reported monthly payment will be on time

 Pros and cons of using rent payments to build your credit history

 If your credit score is low or you don’t have any credit history, and you always pay your rent on time, adding that payment history to your credit report can help you build credit.
-But if you occasionally pay your rent late, having your landlord report your rental payment history to credit bureaus might lower your credit score and lead to bad credit.
+But if you occasionally pay your rent late, having your landlord report your rental payment history to credit bureaus might lower your credit score and lead to poor credit.

 Share article